Favorite Bank PNC is one of our favorite banks for their high rates and great services.

-By debit cards, online transfers, checks, ATMs, or visiting a local branch.
+With checks, debit or ATM cards, electronic transfers, mobile pay, or by visiting a local branch.

 Yes.
 With the mobile app, you can check your balance, pay bills, and transfer funds.
 You can send money to others and deposit checks.
 The Virtual Wallet app allows you to see your accounts, track your spending, and set up budgets.

 PNC offers a variety of different accounts, including business accounts.
-The interest rates are not competitive with other online-only accounts.
+Virtual Wallet accounts offer competitive rates if you meet set requirements.
+Not all interest rates are competitive with other online accounts.
 Most all PNC accounts have a monthly fee.
-The fees can be waived by meeting certain requirements.
+Waive the fees by meeting certain requirements.

 Yes.
 PNC monitors for fraudulent activity.
 You can receive alerts for certain account activity.
 PNC offers financial security software to help protect your information.
 Their accounts are password protected.

 Yes.
 PNC offers accounts for small or commercial businesses.
-Checking, savings, and money market accounts are offered.
+Checking, savings, and money market accounts are available.
 Loans, credit cards, and business services are available.

 Yes.
 PNC offers bill pay with all their checking accounts.
 Bill pay is only free if you have an eligible account.
 Other fees for online banking may apply.